bboyle/the-story/Documentation.md

 // what about rise-storage API access? document.querySelector("rise-story").getStorageComponent();

-.animateFrame() // internal use - animates a single frame .storageResponse() // internal use - handles rise-storage events
+.storageResponse() // internal use - handles rise-storage events

 // changes media location (inherited from rise storage)